I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kesetsystemaffinitythread.md

 <p>If <b>KeSetSystemAffinityThread</b> is called at IRQL &lt;= APC_LEVEL and the call is successful, the new affinity mask takes effect immediately.
 When the call returns, the calling thread is already running on a processor that is specified in the new affinity mask.
 If <b>KeSetSystemAffinityThread</b> is called at IRQL = DISPATCH_LEVEL and the call is successful, the pending processor change is deferred until the caller lowers the IRQL below DISPATCH_LEVEL.</p>

-<p>The implementation of <b>KeSetSystemAffinityThread</b> in Windows 7 and later versions of Windows provides compatibility for drivers that were written for earlier versions of Windows, which do not support processor groups.
-In this implementation, <b>KeSetSystemAffinityThread</b> assigns the thread to group 0, and uses the affinity mask to specify a set of logical processors in this group on which the thread can run.</p>

-<p>If <b>KeSetSystemAffinityThread</b> is called at IRQL &lt;= APC_LEVEL and the call is successful, the new affinity mask takes effect immediately.
-When the call returns, the calling thread is already running on a processor that is specified in the new affinity mask.
-If <b>KeSetSystemAffinityThread</b> is called at IRQL = DISPATCH_LEVEL and the call is successful, the pending processor change is deferred until the caller lowers the IRQL below DISPATCH_LEVEL.</p>

 ## -requirements
 <table>
 <tr>